fionaoriordan/52445_19_iris/readme.md

 ## **Introduction**
 This repository, 52445_proj_19 , is my submission for Project 2019, module 52445 Programming and Scripting.
 The project is an exploration of Fisher’s Iris data set [1] including research on the data set, documentation and code in the Python programming language [2] based on that research.

 The project begins with background information on Fisher and the Iris Data Set.
 Next, the prerequisites to using the python code within this project will be outlined.
 A list of contents of the repository will be provided including each of the python programs created for this project coupled with a brief overview of each of the scripts listed.
 Instructions on how to execute the python code will also be detailed.
-An exploratory data analysis summarizing the dataset will be included.
+An exploratory data analysis summarizing the iris data set will be included.
 Lastly, appropriate references used throughout will be documented.

 ## **Background**